yuanqu72/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/README.md

 Azure App Configuration allows users to create a point-in-time snapshot of their configuration store, providing them with the ability to treat settings as one consistent version.
 This feature enables applications to hold a consistent view of configuration, ensuring that there are no version mismatches to individual settings due to reading as updates were made.
 Snapshots are immutable, ensuring that configuration can confidently be rolled back to a last-known-good configuration in the event of a problem.

+### Feature Flag

+A Feature Flag is a special kind of configuration that turns application functionality on or off at runtime.
+Azure App Configuration exposes a dedicated feature flag endpoint that works with the strongly typed `FeatureFlag` model rather than raw configuration settings.

+A `FeatureFlag` can be as simple as a name with an `enabled` flag, or it can carry a rich model:

+* `conditions` / `client_filters` - gate the feature with filters such as time windows, percentages, or targeting.
+* `variants` - the possible values the feature can resolve to.
+* `allocation` - how percentiles, users, and groups map to variants.
+* `telemetry` - telemetry configuration and free-form metadata.
+* `tags` - user-defined tags for organizing feature flags.

+The feature flag endpoint methods are `set_feature_flag`, `get_feature_flag`, `list_feature_flags`, `list_feature_flag_revisions`, and `delete_feature_flag`.

 ## Examples

 The following sections provide several code snippets covering some of the most common Configuration Service tasks, including: